fernandofragoso/js-algorithms/README.md

 # js-algorithms
-Repo with my studies with algorithms using ES6+ and funcional programming
+Repo with my studies with algorithms using ES6+ and functional programming

 #### Next Steps